-During Lancashire’s County Championship draw against Warwickshire in late June 2016, Matt Parkinson achieved a rare feat.
+During Lancashire’s County Championship draw against Warwickshire in late June 2016, Matt Parkinson achieved a rare feat in becoming only the second English leg-spinner to take five wickets on debut since 1946, the post-war era.

-Parkinson starred against the Bears with 5-49 from 23.1 overs, including the prized wicket of former Test star Jonathan Trott.
+Parkinson’s talent was evident from his early Academy days and he starred on debut against the Bears in 2016, finishing with 5-49 from 23.1 overs including the prized wicket of former Test star Jonathan Trott.

 Parkinson’s performances were noticed by the England management, who invited him to train with them in the build up to a couple of Test Matches against Pakistan as the national side aimed to prepare to face leggie Yasir Shah.